 Workforce

-Dr. Judith Simon is a dedicated U.S. trained and licensed ophthalmologist, who has been working with a small but motivated team in Tamale, Northern Ghana since 2013.
-She has 30 years of surgical and clinical experience, and 15 years of experience in outreach surgery to developing countries.
-She currently works at the Tamale Teaching Hospital, where she serves as chief eye surgeon.
-Dr. Simon also serves as a part-time lecturer at the University of Development Studies in Tamale, Ghana.
+Dr. Judith Simon is a dedicated U.S. trained ophthalmologist, who has been working with a small but motivated team in Tamale since 2013.
+She has 35 years of clinical and surgical experience, and 22 years of experience in outreach surgery to developing countries.
+She was the head of the Eye Unit at the Tamale Teaching Hospital for 12 years where she was training eye nurses, optometrists, medical students, house officers, physician assistants and residents.
+She also served as a part-time lecturer at the University of Development Studies in Tamale, Ghana.

 Direct Service Training

-The NCEH is dedicated to training local medical providers to create a sustainable network of doctors, nurses, and optometrists who will provide care for their own population for the future.
+The NCEN is dedicated to training local medical providers to create a sustainable network of doctors, nurses, and optometrists who will provide care for their own population for the future.

 • 4 ophthalmologist residents receive surgical training to complete their skills